 Another tip is to use an old newspaper to attract silverfish.
 Roll it up and place it on the floor after dampening it.
-If there are silverfish in the near vicinity, they should flock to the newspaper.
-After several days, throw it away or alternatively burn it, and rid the world of the pesky silverfish that may have stayed there if you so desire.
+If there are silverfish in the area, they should flock to the newspaper.
+After several days, throw it away, or if you prefer, burn it, and rid the world of the pesky silverfish that may have stayed there if you so desire.

 A sticky situation

 If you find that silverfish are gathering in certain areas of your home, think about placing some sticky traps out nearby.

 Consider using cedar or cedar oil.
 You can do so through a spray bottle or a diffuser, both filled with the oil and some water.
 Silverfish dislike the strong-smelling pheromones that are in cedar.
 Should you like the sound of this method, be advised that using it if you have small animals like rodents and birds in your home can sometimes cause illness.